koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_17_img1.md

-# The image in slide 17 of lecture 4 consists of a sequence of cartoon-style illustrations with accompanying text written in German.
+# Slide 17 of Lecture 4 contains information about The image in slide 17 of lecture 4 consists of a sequence of cartoon-style illustrations with accompanying text written in German.

 On the left side: